AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts/extract-pdf/dotnet/index.md

 IAsset asset = pdfServices.Upload(inputStream, PDFServicesMediaType.PDF.GetMIMETypeValue());
 ```

 we define what PDF will be extracted.
-(You can download the source we used [here](/Adobe%20Extract%20API%20Sample.pdf).)
-In a real application, these values would be typically be dynamic.
+(The source `Adobe Extract API Sample.pdf` is included with the .NET sample project.)
+In a real application, these values would typically be dynamic.

 6) Now, let's create the job: